jeffThompson/CreativeProgramming1/Assignments/Week04_Clocks.md

 Think about ways of showing time that are interesting visually, conceptually, or poetically.
 Your clocks don't need to be easy to read, or even useful!
 Consider timescale and [alternative divisions of time](https://youtu.be/At5atF4mKiU), and how you can use the built-in `hour()`, `minute()`, `second()`, and `millis()` to drive visuals onscreen.
 Try to push past the obvious, first ideas and into something suprising.

-We'll also have our first quiz next week – if you missed our study session in class, see the notes here.
+We'll also have our first quiz next week – if you missed our study session in class, see [the notes](https://github.com/jeffThompson/CreativeProgramming1/blob/master/Quizzes/Quiz1.pdf).

 *Above: a gif of John Maeda's "12 Clocks," created in 1996-97 using his language Design By Numbers – gif via [Golan Levin](http://cmuems.com/2016/60212/lectures/lecture-09-09b-clocks/maedas-clocks/).*